danielsteman/vite-blog/public/content/blog6.md

 &nbsp;

-Tue 24 Jan, 2023
+Mon 23 Jan, 2023

 &nbsp;

-In my [previous post](https://www.danielsteman.com/blog/5) I wrote about deploying an ML model using the Seldon Core library.
+In my [previous post](https://www.danielsteman.com/blog/5) I wrote about deploying a ML model using the Seldon Core library.
 At the end of the post we ended up with a `SeldonDeployment` kubernetes object which roughly resembles a standard `Deployment` object, but with some extras.
 When deployed, you'll end up with a micro service that runs in a pod and a service that exposes the pod.

 &nbsp;

-For a project I was working on, we needed more than just the service, we also needed to store predictions and handle some other business logic.
-Hence, I built an API with [FastAPI](https://fastapi.tiangolo.com/), which wraps the ML micro service.
+For a project I was working on, we needed more than just the service, we also needed to store predictions and apply some business logic.
+Hence, I built a wrapping API and giving our Python-focused stack, my weapon of choice was [FastAPI](https://fastapi.tiangolo.com/).
+I inspired the design on [an example](https://github.com/tiangolo/full-stack-fastapi-postgresql) that was built by [the maker](https://github.com/tiangolo) of FastAPI, so I would advice you to check that out as well.
 A very high level design is shown below.

 &nbsp;